Leah Isadora Behn

-Some of Leah's passions are modeling, photography, and makeup.
-She currently has her own YouTube channel as well as a TikTok page where she talks about her life and interests.

 Life

-The second daughter of Princess Märtha Louise, Leah Isadora was born at Bloksbjerg, her mother's summer residence on the island of Hankø, Norway.
+The second daughter of Princess Märtha Louise, Behn was born at Bloksbjerg, her mother's summer residence on the island of Hankø, Norway.

-On 16 June 2005, Leah was christened in the chapel of the Royal Palace, Oslo.
+On 16 June 2005, she was christened in the chapel of the Royal Palace, Oslo.
 Her godparents were Princess Laurentien of the Netherlands, her mother's friends Gry Brusletto and Katharina Salbu, her father's brother Espen Bjørshol, her father's friend Jon Andreas Håtun, and Didrik Vigsnæs, the husband of Princess Märtha Louise's bridesmaid and second cousin Marianne Ulrichsen.
-Leah's grandmother, Queen Sonja, carried her to the baptismal font.
-The christening made headlines around the world when Märtha Louise revealed that the name Leah had been inspired by the Star Wars character Princess Leia.
-She said in an interview with the newspaper Aftenposten, "I must admit that I have always been a big 'Star Wars' fan, and Princess Leia has always been the most beautiful in the whole world".
+Behn's grandmother, Queen Sonja, carried her to the baptismal font.
+The christening made headlines around the world when Behn's mother, Märtha Louise, revealed that the name Leah had been inspired by the Star Wars character Princess Leia.
+Märtha Louise said in an interview with the newspaper Aftenposten, "I must admit that I have always been a big 'Star Wars' fan, and Princess Leia has always been the most beautiful in the whole world".

-Leah has an older sister, Maud Angelica, and a younger one, Emma Tallulah.
+Behn has an older sister, Maud Angelica, and a younger one, Emma Tallulah.
 The family lived in Islington, London, then in New York, and finally in Lommedalen, a valley outside Oslo.

-On 5 August 2016, Leah’s parents started divorce proceedings, intending to share custody of their daughters, and the divorce was finalized in 2017.
-Ari Behn died by suicide on Christmas Day, 2019.
+On 5 August 2016, Behn’s parents started divorce proceedings, intending to share custody of their daughters, and the divorce was finalized in 2017.
+Her father, Ari Behn, died by suicide on Christmas Day, 2019.
 His funeral service was held in Oslo Cathedral.
-In April 2021, Princess Märtha Louise revealed that she was planning to move to the United States with her daughters when the problems of COVID-19 were out of the way.
+In April 2021, her mother revealed that she was planning to move to the United States with Behn and her sisters when the problems of COVID-19 were out of the way, but they did not.

+In 2022, Behn became the first Norwegian debutante to be presented at Le Bal des débutantes in Paris.